 You may have decided to outsource or offshore some of your product development or other business processes.
 But how do you decide what processes to outsource and what partners to use?
-The Outsourcing Map is a tool that helps you select the right resources.
+The Outsourcing Map is a tool that helps you select the right resources for global teams.
 It uses a framework for evaluating your options based on strategic and technical considerations.
 The tool optimizes decision-making at any level of the organization through a matrix that determines the best source of skills for your requirements.

 To apply the Outsourcing Map, first answer the following questions using the scale of one to three.
 You should apply this process individually to the different types of work you intend to outsource.
 For example, outsourcing software development would produce a different map from outsourcing payroll administration.